Batgirl33/Smart-Roads-Guard-/README.md

 ## Dataset

-The dataset was collected and prepared for obstacle detection.
-It was cleaned, organized, and annotated to train the YOLOv8 model for recognizing different types of road obstacles.
+The dataset was collected and prepared form many datasets.It was cleaned, organized, and annotated to train the YOLOv8 model for recognizing different types of road obstacles.

 ---